MichaelTague/cs50-python/project/README.md

     1. The "Final Payment" will NEVER exceed the "Loan Payment".
     2. But, the "Final Paymnet" will be as close as possible to the "Loan Payment" amount.
-       For example, the "Loan Payment" will be reduced as much as possible to to yeild a "Final Payment" as close as possible to the "Loan Payment as long as it does not exceed the Loan Payment.
+       For example, the "Loan Payment" will be reduced as much as possible to to yeild a "Final Payment" as close as possible to the "Loan Payment", but not in excess of it.
-    3. In some cases, it may be necessary for the loan to end one more more months early so as to not exceed the Loan Payment in the final month.
-The "Final Payment" will never exceed the "Loan Payment".
+    3. In some cases, it may be necessary for the loan to end early by one or more months.

-Any of the fields: Principal, Interest, Term, or Payment can be calculated from the other three.
-Each of these fields is calculated but also adjusted (to the cent, month, or 100th of a percent) so that the final payment is ALWAYS no more than the monthly loan payment, though as close as possible (within effects of rounding).
+       This is always prefered over having the "Final Payment" exceed the "Loan Payment".

-In some cases, due to rounding and other conditions, it is not possible to have the final payment occur on the last month of the term, in that case, the final payment line will look like this:
+If a "Final Payment" will end early, it looks like this:

      Final Payment:  $708.16 on payment #359 (1 short of full term)